pinoyyid/ngManila-jan15/README.md

 #WARNING: as it stands, I don't guarantee that grunt is correctly packaged in this repo.
-I fit works, great, but if not, I suggest running with pyhthon -m SimpleHTTPServer
+If it works, great, but if not, I suggest running with pyhthon -m SimpleHTTPServer

 # ngManila-jan15
 Sample code from Anatomy presentation.